Matthew Shiltz: Hamilton Tiger-Cats

-On February 6, 2022, it was announced that Shiltz had signed a one year contract with the Hamilton Tiger-Cats.
+On February 6, 2022, it was announced that Shiltz had signed a one-year contract with the Hamilton Tiger-Cats.
 His salary for the 2022 season was reported at $125,000.
-In late August 2022 it was announced that Shiltz would miss the next four-to-six weeks recovering from a wrist injury.
-At the time of the injury Shiltz had been splitting snaps at quarterback with starter Dane Evans.
+In late August 2022, it was announced that Shiltz would miss the next four-to-six weeks recovering from a wrist injury.
+At the time of the injury, Shiltz had been splitting snaps at quarterback with starter Dane Evans.
 Shiltz finished the season having played in all but one of the regular season games, completing 85 of 119 pass attempts for 935 yards with four touchdowns and two interceptions.
 He also ran the ball 28 times for 152 yards with one score.
-On February 6, 2023 Shiltz and Hamilton agreed to a contract extension.
-He is expected to serve as the backup quarterback to Bo Levi Mitchell whom the club acquired in the off-season.
+On February 6, 2023, Shiltz and Hamilton agreed to a contract extension.